lhu540507/lhu540507/README.md

 I don't really push much here.
-This account is basically dead. most of my repo are private , oh im sorry  , not most of them its all of them my repos are mostly about linux kernel notes and some toys
+This account is basically dead. most of my repo are private , oh im sorry  , not most of them its all of them my repos are mostly about linux kernel notes and some toys (update:now i push stupid things here)
 </p>

 <h2> Languages and tools i use</h2>